Pabau GO app

 HIPAA compliance in Pabau

-Patient safety and consistency: Repeat patients benefit from standardised documentation of previous injection sites, volumes, and outcomes.
-New practitioners can quickly understand the patient’s aesthetic journey, helping avoid over-treatment or conflicting technique adjustments.
+Patient safety and consistency: Repeat patients benefit from standardized documentation of previous injection sites, volumes, and outcomes.
+New practitioners can quickly understand the patient’s aesthetic journey, which helps avoid over-treatment or conflicting technique adjustments.

 Liability reduction: A signed record documenting informed consent, contraindication screening, and post-treatment instructions provides a contemporaneous record of the patient’s agreement and understanding.
 This protects practitioners in litigation scenarios.